Code-4-Community/c4c-dev-docs/docs/jumpstart2/general/ticket.md

 ## Making Changes

-For clarity, we'll do this one step at a time, in a slightly different order than what we showed previously.
-We'll also add a step or two.
-We'll do it like this:

-1. Modify the API specification to include the new note endpoint
-2. Create a new database migration
-3. Create a notes sub-router API
-4. Create a new notes DTO
-5. Create a new notes processor
-6. Create a processor method to add the note to the database
-7. Create a new create note endpoint

 Before you even start making changes, you'll want to check out a new branch for your feature in git.
 You can do that by running `git checkout -b <branch_name>`, where branch_name is usually descriptive of what you're working on.
 For example, we'd probably want to run `git checkout -b add-notes` for this branch.
 Some organizations